You can download a copy of these Rules as a PDF file from here.

 - In the event of the General Committee failing to convene a Special General Meeting within 28 days of the receipt by the Secretary of a requisition for such a meeting, the requisitionists may call such a Special General Meeting to be held not later than 8 weeks after the deposit of the requisition with the Secretary.

 - The Rules of the Bearded Collie Club may not be altered except at an Annual General Meeting or Special General Meeting notice of which includes details of the proposal to alter the Rules.
-Such alterations shall not be brought into force until The Kennel Club has been advised and given its approval of the alterations.
-New Rules or amendments introduced specifically to meet Kennel Club requirements shall be adopted immediately and included in the Club's Constitution with effect from the Club's annual meeting.
+Such alterations shall not be brought into force until the Kennel Club has been advised and given its approval of the alterations.
+New Rules or amendments introduced specifically to meet Kennel Club requirements shall be adopted immediately and included in the Club?s Constitution with effect from the Club?s annual meeting.

-- If the conduct of any member shall, in the opinion of the Committee of the Club, be injurious or likely to be injurious to the character or interests of the Club, the Committee of the Club may, at a meeting the notice convening which includes as an object the consideration of the conduct of the Member, determine that a Special General Meeting of the Club be called for the purpose of passing a resolution to expel him.
+- If the conduct of any member shall, in the opinion of the Committee of the Club, be Injurious or likely to be injurious to the character or interests of the Club, the Committee of the Club may, at a meeting the notice convening which includes as an object the consideration of the conduct of the Member, determine that a Special General Meeting of the Club be called for the purpose of passing a resolution to expel him.
 Notice of the Special General Meeting shall be sent to the accused Member, giving particulars of the complaint and advising the place, date and hour of the meeting that he may attend and offer an explanation.
-If at the meeting the resolution to expel is passed by a two thirds majority of the members present and voting, his name shall forthwith be erased from the list of Members of the Club, and he shall thereupon cease for all purposes to be a member of the Club, except that he may within two calendar months, from the date of such meeting appeal to The Kennel Club upon and subject to such conditions as The Kennel Club may impose.
+If at the meeting the resolution to expel is passed by a two thirds majority of the members present and voting, his name shall forthwith be erased from the list of members of the Club, and he shall hereupon cease for all purposes to be a member of the Club, except that he may within two calendar months, from the date of such meeting appeal to The Kennel Club upon and subject to such conditions as The Kennel Club may impose.

 - If the Club expels any member for discreditable conduct in connection with dogs, Dog Shows, Trials or Competitions the Club will report the matter in writing to The Kennel Club within seven days and supply any particulars required.